Berlin in One Day: Best Itinerary, Map, Tips & Guide

 Berlin’s Icebar is constructed from a cool 69,000 kilos of ice, and everything in the Icebar is made from ice too!

-You can’t just stroll in though.
-You need to book in advance so the team know how many sets of thermals to get ready.
+You can’t just stroll in, though.
+You need to book in advance so the team knows how many sets of thermals to get ready.
 Yes, you’ll have to wrap up in proper arctic gear when you arrive, once you’ve had a welcome drink of course!

 Where to Eat in Berlin